Fugoes/fugoes.github.io/_posts/2020-02-14-Towards-better-Windows-VM-under-GNU-Linux.md

     --medium '<path/to/xxx.vdi>'
 ```

 The `--discard on` option enables discard support.
 However, the document says this feature is only supported with VDI disk file format.
 First, we cannot use raw block device for VDI disk file.
 Second,  the VDI file's allocation unit is 1MB, only when all disk pages in same MB boundary are `unmap`ed, the space should be released.
-NTFS allocate disk space in 4K pages by default.
+NTFS allocates disk space in 4K pages by default.
 I succeed to change the allocation unit of NTFS to 1MB on Windows VM installation: just open a command prompt before the installation start with `Shift-F10`:

 ```
 diskpart